-Whether your organisation is large or small, supporting the work life balance of your employees makes good business sense.
+Whether your organization is large or small, supporting the work life balance of your employees makes good business sense.
 Implementing family friendly initiatives can be simple and inexpensive and result in significant benefits to your bottom line.

 Can you afford not to?
 Lagging behind means less skilled applicants for jobs and losing current employees, especially those who become pregnant, who may decide to leave a workplace which does not offer them flexible working arrangements.